 Community Schools rely on many partners, including school districts, social service organizations, businesses, the public sector, universities and more.
 Below are the key features that must exist for a successful Community School to be established.

 As the backbone organization, United Way of Erie County employs Community School Directors (CSDs), provides technical assistance, maintains alignment, drives impact, ensures clear communication and assures the work is being implemented with fidelity by all partners and meeting goals and measurements.
 Collaboration among multiple organizations is simple in theory, but complex in practice.
 That is why United Way serves as the backbone organization for each Community School located in Erie County.

 Works closely with the principal and Community School Leadership Team.
 Guides ongoing needs and resource assessment, developing the Action Plan that guides all the non-academic activities in the school.
 Ensures all programming is aligned with the needs identified in the Action Plan and implemented according to a partnership agreement.
 This position is employed by United Way to ensure fidelity to the Community School model.

 Every resource and program that is brought into the community school must be aligned with the Action Plan, developed by the Community School Director and United Way with input from partners.
 The Action Plan is updated regularly and ensures all activities in the school are aligned to address identified needs.
 Detailed strategies, action steps, outputs, outcomes, indicators, data sources and measurements are included for four domains: student, family, school and district.

-There are 10 United Way community schools serving 6,000+ kids in three Erie County School Districts: Erie’s Public Schools, Girard School District and the Iroquois School District.
+There are 11 United Way community schools serving 6,000+ kids in three Erie County School Districts: Erie’s Public Schools, Girard School District, Iroquois School District and Union City School District.